 As the Director of Religious Education since March 2015, Jennifer Weigand is responsible for all facets of PCUUC’s Sunday morning Religious Education (RE) program for children.
-Look for Jennifer in the classroom during RE or up in front of the barn as she reads the story of all ages.
+Look for Jennifer in the classroom during RE or up in front of the barn as she reads the Story for all Ages.
 She is always working to ensure the children and families experience excellent RE while continually building bridges within our multi-generational church community.

 Jennifer brings 14 years of experience from the Children’s Learning Center at the College of Lake County where she was a classroom teacher.
 She has a degree in early childhood education and lives in Fox Lake with her two children, Kyla and Ashlyn.
 She has volunteered as a portrait photographer at the Robert H. Lurie Children's Hospital in Chicago.
 She is certified in CPR and first aid.

-Samantha will return in September for the church year.
-Sam grew up attending Sunday school in Christian churches, and her paternal grandfather was a pastor.
+Samantha grew up attending Sunday school in Christian churches, and her paternal grandfather was a pastor.
 He always spoke of how children are blessings.
 Sam volunteered in the children's ministry as a teenager, preferring to work with the kids and learn more than sitting though the sermon.
 Sam competed in swimming for over 10 years and taught lessons at 13.
 After graduating from high school, she coached for a bit while attending McHenry Community College and the University of Wisconsin.
 Currently, Sam is a caregiver during the week and loves the opportunity to work with the kids on Sundays.

-Curriculum -- Fall Session -- SOUL MATTERS -- held online Sundays at 9am
+Curriculum -- SOUL MATTERS -- Sundays at 9am

 Jennifer Weigand, DRE, and Sam Smith, RE Teacher, will lead our lessons for 5 yrs. old and older.
 Younger children may participate along with a parent to help facilitate.